Our most popular question at Niagara Falls Tourism is information regarding crossing the Canadian and United States border.

 Crossing the Canadian & United States Border Wait Time

 About 30 million visitors cross the border every year from the United States into Canada and an additional 18 million visitors arrive by boat or airplane from the USA and every other nation on earth.
-Visit the Canada Customs website for more information to make the crossing easier, that shows hourly updates regarding border wait times.
+Visit the Niagara Falls Bridge Commission's website for more information to make the crossing easier, that shows hourly updates regarding border wait times.

 NEXUS Pass Links